Discover LinuxSecurity Features

 And for those who need to keep their business hardware secure on the go (despite lockdowns, there are still workers who need to travel), it’s easy enough to take advantage of tools like the Yubico Pluggable Authentication Module (PAM).
 The PAM makes it convenient to use hardware dongles for user authentication, ensuring that lost laptops don’t present major weaknesses.

-The value of tech comprehension in cybersecurity
+What is the value of tech comprehension in cybersecurity?

 User error is the one thing that even the most tightly-secured systems can’t fully move past.
 This is why social engineering is such a popular endeavor for fraudsters.
 Hacking an up-to-date system is complicated and risky, while convincing a poorly-trained employee to volunteer their login details under false pretences can provide quick success.